Degree: MA Endorsement

 Interest Categories: Education & Counseling Science & Technology

-LDT MA students achieve five professional competencies through relevant, applied coursework:
+LDT MA students achieve four professional competencies through relevant, applied coursework:

 Become competent, creative, and confident in the use of various digital media and technology in support of learning, collaboration, and communication.